haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 ### parameterize CPU according to needs (power, performance, area, # execution units etc.) simply by tweaking rtl_constants.sv !!
 ### capable of handling all dependencies between any # of issue widths!

+### Eventually will design gui to make easy adjustments and give estimates on how performance/power/timing/area will be impacted based on past synthesis runs

 **WIP: 1st Version Anticipated Completion/Functionality by 2/31/2024 *